komodorio/docs/docs/Learn/Annotations.md

 ```

 ### Usage example
-* Tagging Team annotation on relevant services and adding relevant metadata on the alert metadata in datadog.
+* Tagging Team annotations on relevant services and adding relevant metadata on the alert metadata in datadog.
-* Using the Team name in the alert tools (for example PD) as part of the komodor labels
+* Using the Team name in the alert tools (for example PagerDuty) as part of the Komodor labels.